OSGeo/gdal/doc/source/drivers/vector/dxf.rst

    label.
 Block content for MULTILEADERS is treated as for INSERT.
    Spline leaders are tessellated into line segments.

--  WIPEOUT: starting with GDAL 3.11, a light support of WIPEOUT entities has been added.
-The outline geometry of WIPEOUT entities are parsed and translated into a polygon feature.
+-  WIPEOUT: a light support of WIPEOUT entities can parse the outline geometry of WIPEOUT entities and translate it into a POLYGON feature.

 -  3DSOLID, REGION, BODY, SURFACE: See below.